Decentralized Identifier (DID)

 Issuer

-An issuer will use their private key to digitally sign a digital credential that they issue to a holder.
-The digital credential will contain the DID of the issuer embedded in the credential itself.
-A verifiyng computer system will then extract the public key from the issuer’s DID and use it to verifiy the issuer’s digital signature on the credential.
+An issuer will use their private key to digitally sign a verifiable credential that they issue to a holder.
+The verifiable credential will contain the DID of the issuer embedded in the credential itself.
+A verifying computer system will then extract the public key from the issuer’s DID and use it to verify the issuer’s digital signature on the credential.
 If the signature is verified, the digital credential will be deemed valid by the computer system.

 Holder